colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-44-07-604048-the-modern-c-challenge-by-marius-bancila.md

 ![The Modern C++ Challenge](https://images-na.ssl-images-amazon.com/images/I/71-DUbW2XIL.jpg)

-If you are a C++ developer looking to enhance your skills and deepen your understanding of the language, then "The Modern C++ Challenge" by Marius Bancila is a must-read book for you.
+If you are a C++ developer looking to enhance your skills and deepen your understanding of the language, then "The Modern C++ Challenge by Marius Bancila is a must-read book for you.
 Marius Bancila, an experienced C++ developer, has compiled a collection of 150 practical problems that cover various aspects of C++ programming.
 This book provides you with real-world challenges and exercises that will help you improve your C++ proficiency.

 ## Highlights of the Book